 Filesystem quota is a standard built-in feature found in Linux Kernel.
 Quotas determine the amount of space a file should have to support user activities.
 The disk quotas also limit the number of files a user can create on the system.

-The assumption here is that you are using Ubuntu 18.04 system with a user (tecmint) given sudo rights.
-The ideas shared here can work on any Linux Distros as long as you use the right implementation technique.
+The assumption here is that you are using the Ubuntu system with a user (tecmint) given sudo rights.
+The ideas shared here can work on any Linux distro as long as you use the right implementation technique.

 Step 1: Installing Quota in Ubuntu